Wholesome Sourdough Discard Cookies

 They don't take long in the oven - just enough time to get crisp edges while keeping a bit of chew in the center.

-Sourdough Breakfast Cookies Recipe Pin it
+Sourdough Breakfast Cookies Recipe Save

 Sourdough Breakfast Cookies Recipe | bakeitgood.com